-Investors in the Funds can rely on fair and equal treatment by ASN Impact Investors.
-For each series of shares/each Fund, ASN Impact Investors makes no distinction, nor does it give any preferential treatment to an individual shareholder in the share series/the Fund in question.
+ASN Impact Investors will treat investors in the Funds equitably.
+With regard to each Share Class, ASN Impact Investors will refrain from making any distinction between, or giving preferential treatment to, individual shareholders in that Share Class.
 Notwithstanding the foregoing, various special rights are vested in the priority share, as described in Chapter 5 (ASN Beleggingsfondsen UCITS N.V.
 Priority Share) of this Prospectus and the Articles of Association of ASN Beleggingsfondsen UCITS N.V.
 These special rights are not vested in investors in the remaining Funds.
 For each decision, ASN Impact Investors will weigh whether the resulting consequences are unfair towards investors, given the contents of this Prospectus and what investors may reasonably expect on the basis of these contents and applicable laws and regulations.